evanwill/openrefine-b/content/handy.md

 This page lists some handy functions to use for data wrangling tasks.

+## Combining columns

+Combining columns can be tricky because merging a blank cell cell with another value results in an error.
+To avoid issues, first facet by blank and combine only non-empty cells with a transform like: `value + " " + cells["col_2"].value`

+## De-dupe

+On the key column, click "Sort", and choose sort method.
+Next to the show rows selection above the table, click on the "Sort" menu.
+Select "Reorder row permanently" (if you do not do this step, sort is just visual and did not transform the data).
+On the key column, select "Edit cells" > "Blank down".
+Facet on blank, remove all matching rows.

+## Compare two columns

+Create new "equal" column using expression:
+`if(cells["column1"].value == cells["column2"].value, "True", "False")`

 ## Cross function

 Use `cross` to retrieve values from another OpenRefine project based on a common key column.